MrityunjaiKumar/tmux-vim-configurations/README.md

 1G 	|move to the first line of the file
 20G 	|move to the 20th line of the file
 G 	|move to the last line of the file
+:new filename.ext|create new document inside vim
+:vert new filename.ext|open a new window beside the current one

 ##vim commands for auto word-completion
 **Word or pattern completion**